pyedifice/pyedifice/docs/source/edifice.rst

 The `asyncio eventloop <https://docs.python.org/3/library/asyncio-eventloop.html>`_ is how Edifice programs structure control flow.
-Your Edifice application should never (rarely) create a
+Your Edifice application should never (or rarely) create a
 `Thread <https://docs.python.org/3/library/threading.html#threading.Thread>`_
 or
 `QThread <https://doc.qt.io/qtforpython-6/PySide6/QtCore/QThread.html>`_
 because there is no clean way to cancel or kill a Thread.
 Instead use the :func:`use_async` or :func:`use_async_call` Hooks for asynchronous concurrency.

-If you’re using a library which requires you to call a brief “blocking” function then use
+If you’re using a library which requires you to call an I/O-bound “blocking” function then call it with
 `run_in_executor <https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.run_in_executor>`_
 with a
 `ThreadPoolExecutor <https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor>`_.

-If you’re using a library which requires you to call a long-running “blocking” function then use :func:`run_subprocess_with_callback`.
+If you’re using a library which requires you to call a CPU-bound “blocking” function then call it with :func:`run_subprocess_with_callback`.

 Declarative
 ^^^^^^^^^^^

 There is a lot of imperative and object-oriented Qt API which is meaningless or unnecessary in Edifice.
-In a normal Edifice application you will never (rarely) “inherit” from a class or override a “virtual” method.
+In a normal Edifice application you will never (or rarely) “inherit” from a class or override a “virtual” method.

 You never “add” or “remove” a widget in Edifice, instead you conditionally